 |

-The proportion of children in the district attending kindergarten is increasing and is higher than average.
-The enrolment ratio in 5th–7th grade in 2022 was also relatively high, having increased to 92.4%, against 90.7% nationally.
-The share of school year repeaters, on the other hand, is less than half the national average.
-The alignment between vocational education and the profile of the economy is relatively good, mainly because of the high number of students and employees in the manufacturing and transport sectors.
-Students’ results for 2023 again remained close to the average ones in the country.
-The average score in the NEA in mathematics after 7th grade dropped, albeit slightly, to 35.6 points, compared to 35.3 points nationally.
-The average grade in the State matriculation exam in Bulgarian language and literature was “Good” 3.82, whereas the national average was 3.93.
-“Fail” grades (below 3.00) made up 17.5%, against the national average of 17.9%.
-The number of university students is 28.2 per 1,000 people, compared to 33.2 per 1,000 people nationally.
+The proportion of children in the district attending kindergarten remains higher than the country’s average.
+The enrolment ratio in 5th–7th grade is also relatively high, though in 2023 it registered a slight decline.
+The share of school year repeaters, on the other hand, is the third lowest in the country, below that of the districts of Smolyan and the capital.
+The alignment between vocational education and the profile of the economy is relatively good, mainly owing to the high number of students in manufacturing and transport-related programs and of employees in those sectors.
+Students’ results for 2024 again remained close to the average ones in the country.
+The average score in the NEA in mathematics after 7th grade was 42.3 p., compared to 42.9 p. nationally.
+The average grade in the State matriculation exam in Bulgarian language and literature was “Good” 4.28, whereas the national average was “Good” 4.30.
+“Fail” grades (below 3.00) made up 8.1%, against the national average of 8.7%.
+The number of university students relative to the population ranks the district among the leaders in this indicator.

 Students in colleges and universities 1000 people (2023) |